Policies

 - New users and/or those who have not used the facility in 6-12 months must accumulate at least 20 hours of daytime use, display proficient and safe operation, and receive permission from AMCF staff to be approved for independent access on nights and weekends.

-- See data management and sharing plan for more information about data types, handling, transfer, and storage.
+- See the AMCF data management and sharing plan for more information about data types, handling, transfer, and storage.

 Structured Illumination Microscopy (SIM), Photoactivated Localization Microscopy (PALM), and Stochastic Optical Reconstruction Microscopy (STORM) are specialized techniques using delicate instrumentation requiring extended technical support from AMCF core staff.
 PALM and STORM require additional specialized sample preparations (see AMCF Imaging Resources).